billthefarmer/shorty/README.md

 may also be created.

 Touch the **Lookup** item in the toolbat to show the lookup display.
-Touch and item in the list to fill the fields, and the *Select** button to return to the shortcut screen.
+Touch an item in the list to fill the fields, and the *Select** button to return to the shortcut screen.
 Use the **Add** and **Remove** buttons to add and remove entries in the list.
 The **Play**, **Stop**, **Pause** and **Restart** items in the toolbar